-When you have a multi-Application Server or multi-Application Server instance BMC Server Automation environment, all of your bladelogic.keystore files must be consistent within the /br/deployments directories at the various Application Servers.
+When you have a multi-application server or multi-application server instance BMC Server Automation environment, all of your bladelogic.keystore files must be consistent within each of the directories inside the /br/deployments directories.
+These directories vary, depending on which operating system the application server is deployed to and the names of the application server instances that are defined.
 If you have set up your BMC Server Automation environment correctly, no further action is necessary.
 However, with a regularly scheduled job, you can ensure that these files are always the same in case they are tampered with, moved, or changed for any reason.

 You want to ensure that your bladelogic.keystore files do not appear as in the following figure:

 To ensure the consistency of the bladelogic.keystore files, you create a Compliance Job that compares a file that is in a non-unique directory against other files that are in non-unique directories on the same server and on other servers based on a Compliance Rule in a Component Template.